TotallyInformation/node-red-contrib-uibuilder/docs/roadmap.md

 * Allow custom locations for delivery folder (normally `src/` or `dist/`) and for api's folder (normally `api/`)
   * Allow the use of `public` as well as `src` and `dist`.
 Svelte outputs to the public folder by default.
 Also add warnings if no index.html file exists in the folder in use.
 * Method to show output from npm package handling.
-* Add a reminder to the Editor help about examples.
-Add an onclick to that <a> icon that calls RED.actions.invoke('core:show-import-dialog'); as a quick action to get the user to the import dialog.
-See [here](https://discourse.nodered.org/t/documentation-example-flows-for-contributed-nodes/44198/2?u=totallyinformation) for more info.
 * Add optional plugin displaying drop-down in Editors header bar - listing links to all deployed uib URLs.
 See example: https://github.com/kazuhitoyokoi/node-red-contrib-plugin-header
 * If instance folder doesn't exist - need to mark node as changed to force deploy.
-* Introduce standard events: url-change
-* Prevent removal of socket.io and uibuilder client modules in the libraries manager.

-### Front-End library (`uibuilderfe.js`)

-* How to add originator to the eventSend method? via an HTML data- attrib or use mapper?
-* Add mapper to map component id to originator & extend `eventSend` accordingly
-* Add `onMsg` convenience handler (maybe allow wildcard topics?)
-* Add a visual warning/alert if uib cannot connect over websockets.
-Use toast.
-* Move client libraries to separate package `@totallyinformation/node-red-uibuilder-client` - allowing a better package.json definition (see socket.io-client for reference).
-And more flexible use.
-Will need to be a dependency of the uibuilder package and needs some changes to load to the correct path.
-Also allows different versions to be built for different purposes.
-And map files for min versions.
-* Add a standard logging fn to uibuilderfe - allow that to return log statements back to Node-RED via control msgs.

 ### Front-End new ESM library (`uibuilder.esm.js`/`uibuilder.module.js`)

 * Allow add/change to use a.b prop names
 * Document `loadScriptSrc` and `loadScriptTxt`
-* Add markdown render function
 * UI
   * Add prop validation
   * keep track of added ids?